Tee Kai Wun: 2017–2019

-In 2017, he won a silver medal at the 2017 BWF World Junior Championships in mixed team event.
+In 2017, he won a silver medal at the 2017 BWF World Junior Championships in the mixed team event.
 In June 2018, Tee entered the final of Mauritius International with Ng Yong Chai and finished as runners-up.
 In December 2019, he won his first senior title at the Bangladesh International in the men's doubles event with Chang Yee Jun.

 2021

-After more than a year not competing due to pandemic, Tee made a return to international badminton at the Polish Open in March.
+After more than a year not competing due to the pandemic, Tee made a return to international badminton at the Polish Open in March.
 He and partner Man Wei Chong won the title after defeating compatriots Chang Yee Jun and Chia Wei Jie in the final.
 In June, Tee competed at the Spanish International and won the men's doubles and mixed doubles titles with Man and Teoh Mei Xing respectively.
 He was then selected to represent Malaysia at the 2021 Sudirman Cup and 2020 Thomas & Uber Cup.
 In October, Tee and Man finished as runners-up to Terry Hee and Loh Kean Hean at the Czech Open.
 In November, the pair won their third title of the year at the Irish Open.
 In December, they end the season with a runner-up finish at the Welsh International.